duyet/homelab/README.md

 ## Option 1: Termux on your old Android Phone

 - Install Termux
-- Install Deb on Termux: https://github.com/sp4rkie/debian-on-termux
+- Install Deb on Termux by following the instructions in [this repository](https://github.com/sp4rkie/debian-on-termux).
-- Refer to the scripts folder.
-It contains all the necessary scripts and instructions for setting up the components.
+- Refer to the scripts folder for all the necessary scripts and instructions to set up the components.

-## Option 2: MacOS - Docker Compose
+## Option 2: Raspberry Pi/MiniPC/MacOS - Docker Compose

-- Put this project to iCloud Drive so data mount at `./icloud` (ignored by `.gitignore`) can be backup automatically.
-- Recommended using https://orbstack.dev for lightweight docker.

 ```bash
 docker-compose up
 ```

+For MacOS:

+- Put this project to **iCloud Drive** so data mount at `./icloud` (ignored by `.gitignore`) can be backup automatically.
+- Recommended using https://orbstack.dev for lightweight docker.

 # Components